A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 Unspecialized cells that renew themselves for long periods through cell division.

 A block in the brain's blood supply.
-A stroke can be caused by the rupture of a blood vessel, a clot, or pressure on a blood vessel (as by a tumor).
+A stroke can be caused by the rupture of a blood vessel, a clot, or pressure on a blood vessel (as may be caused by a tumor).
 Without oxygen, neurons in the affected area die, and the part of the body controlled by those cells cannot function.
 A stroke can result in loss of consciousness and death.

 A small group of nerve cells in the hypothalamus that express clock proteins, which go through a biochemical cycle of about 24 hours.
 This sets the pace for daily cycles of activity, sleep, hormone release, and other bodily functions.